How to Perform Notarizations for Inmates

 Challenges With Inmate Notarizations

 Identification is the biggest hurdle with these types of signings.
 When incarcerated, inmates have to surrender their identification, which can pose a problem if you arrive at your appointment and the signer cannot provide evidence of their identity.
-Keep in mind that staff at the correctional facilities may or may not agree to use a credible identifying witness to overcome a lack of identification.
+Keep in mind that staff at correctional facilities may or may not agree to use a credible identifying witness to overcome a lack of identification.

 If you are asked to notarize a document for an inmate, inquire as to what form of identification will be available for you to record in your notary journal.
-Or if you need to prepare a credible witness document to bring with you and ensure that witness will be available.
+Or if you need to prepare a credible witness document to bring with you and ensure that the witness will be available.
 Some states permit notaries to accept an inmate identification card, and some states allow for sworn statements from law enforcement as proof of identification.
 It is imperative that you do your research beforehand so you are prepared.

 Preparing Yourself for Inmate Notarizations

 Make sure to schedule extra time when planning a trip to assist an inmate.
 You should expect to spend at least two hours at the correctional facility.
 While your overall interaction with the inmate will be limited, entering the facility and checking in will require time.
-Call ahead and be prepared with what you can and cannot bring into the facility, the dress code, and the special rules and restrictions you must follow during the notarization.
-Preparation will allow for a smoother and quicker signing.
-Typically you can only conduct notary services during visiting days and hours, so be aware of that before scheduling an appointment with an inmate.
+Call ahead and be prepared with what you can and cannot bring into the facility, the dress code, and the special rules and restrictions you must follow during the notarizations for inmates.

+Payment for the notarization should also be predetermined before meeting with the inmate.
+Many states have set fees for notarizations for inmates, so knowing what is expected of you can help make sure that everything is taken care of when the appointment is made.
 Don’t forget to arrange payment upfront.
 Do this before entering to avoid any issues receiving payment.
 You should price accordingly for the extra preparation time and wait time involved with these types of signings.
 Once inside, the focus should be on clearance for entry into the facility and completing the signing.

 While completing a notarization for an inmate might seem challenging, it makes the process that much easier if you take the time to prepare for the appointment.
 Remember to have identification established, a meeting point clearly defined, payment predetermined, and patience.